PLANET V PLATFORM SERVICES - BUYER TERMS AND CONDITIONS

 (c) on the occurrence of an Insolvency Event relating to other party.

-(a) the Customer shall cease further use of the Platform and the Services and all licences granted under these Terms shall terminate on expiration of the last active campaign associated with Customer (which may include a limited period of activity after delivery for reporting purposes);
+(a) Buyer shall and shall procure that all Authorised Users cease further use of the Platform and the Services and all licences granted under these Terms shall terminate;

-(b) the Customer shall remain liable for any Fees due in respect of campaigns delivered and such an obligation to pay shall survive termination; and
+(b) Buyer shall remain liable for any Fees due in respect of campaigns delivered and such an obligation to pay shall survive termination; and

 (c) at the request of either party, the other party shall immediately return to the requesting party, or permit the requesting party to collect, all items in its possession which are the property of the requesting party and immediately cease to use the intellectual property rights of the requesting party.

-9.5 The provisions of those clauses intended to have continuing effect (including, but not limited to, clauses 5 (Customer Materials), 6 (Use of Data / Privacy), 7 (Fees) (to the extent of any sums due but unpaid), 9.3 (Term and Termination), 9.5 (Term and Termination), 10 (Confidentiality), 12 (Limitation of Liability), and any other provisions of this Agreement necessary for its interpretation or enforcement) shall continue in full force and effect following the termination for any reason or expiry of these Terms.
+9.6 The provisions of those clauses intended to have continuing effect (including, but not limited to, clauses 5 (Buyer Materials), 6 (Use of Data / Privacy), 7 (Fees) (to the extent of any sums due but unpaid), 9.3, 9.4, 9.5 (Term and Termination), 10 (Confidentiality), 12 (Limitation of Liability), and any other provisions of this Agreement necessary for its interpretation or enforcement) shall continue in full force and effect following the termination for any reason or expiry of these Terms.

 10.1 Each party undertakes that it shall not, except as permitted by the Terms, either during or after the Term disclose any Confidential Information of the other party.